 Keep lighted candles and candelabras at least one foot away from any combustible materials.
 Do not place candles near window curtains, furniture, wrapped gifts, or anything else that could ignite.

-Place candles and candelabras where they cannot be knocked down or tipped/blown over.
+Practice holiday safety by placing candles and candelabras where they cannot be knocked down or tipped/blown over.
 If possible, keep the candle inside a weighted holder or one with a wide base.

 Extinguish a candle before it burns to within two inches of its holder.